Finance

 Cybersecurity

-Anomaly detection, threat scoring and fraud detection are common usecases for linear models.
+Anomaly detection, threat scoring and fraud detection are common use cases for linear models.
 Through API deployment, these techniques can be applied consistently through an organization or product. diagonal.sh enables frequent updating of these models as the threat landscape evolves.

 Online gaming

-Content optimization and game play adaptation can be dynamically learned from user behavior using linear models, and quickly fed back into the game play experience via APIs.
+Content optimization and gameplay adaptation can be dynamically learned from user behavior using linear models, and quickly fed back into the game play experience via APIs.

 International development

-Impact modelling and forecasting of more general (macroeconomic or ecological, for example) and more specific variables in international development is frequently done using linear models, as they guarantee reliability and interpretability.
+Impact modelling and forecasting of more general (macroeconomic or ecological, for example) and more specific variables in international development are frequently done using linear models, as they guarantee reliability and interpretability.
 Deploying them via API can make these models useful and responsive to new data across the world.